 Blizzards, solar storms and even EMPs are all events that will affect the power grid and leave you in the dark.
 When the power grid goes down you will be cut off completely from the conveniences you’ve lived with your entire life.
 If it will come to that and the power grid goes down the following tips can help you cope with the situation comfortably and safely.

-More and more people are starting to understand that our power grid is vulnerable and it is one of the main threats that can bring our country to its knees.
+More and more people are starting to understand that our power grid is vulnerable.
+It is currently one of the main threats that can bring our country to its knees.
 There were many whistle-blowers who managed to expose the flaws and vulnerabilities of our power grid.
 Last year, the government was forced to recognize that it is not a scenario invented by “crazy survivalists”.
 Even more, the White House admitted that they are preparing for events that could destroy the power grid (source).

 Unfortunately, as this scenario is becoming a wake-up call for some, there will always be those saying that the government has a plan for all of us and that we will be saved.
 I don’t know about you, but I prefer to make my own plans and make sure I’m prepared to face a scenario in which the power grid is no longer working.

-The following tips will keep you alive when the power grid goes down, regardless if you are a prepper or an average Joe.
+The following tips will keep you alive when the power grid goes down.
+They will work, regardless if you are a prepper or an average Joe.

 Develop plans for short terms (2-3 days) and long-term (2-3 weeks or months) outages.
 All the plans you make and all the supplies you stockpile can be used for more than one emergency.
 Nothing goes to waste when it comes to emergency preparedness.

 You should practice your skills in the great outdoors, where the grid is not available.
-This will be a test to see how well you can handle the situation when the power grid goes down and you will return to a rudimentary life.
+This will be a test to see how well you can handle the situation when the power grid goes down.
+You will return to a rudimentary life, the one your ancestors lived.

 Your gear is not for show, you didn’t buy it to throw it all in a corner of your house.
 You should get familiar with it and use it to practice the skills that will help you survive when the power grid goes down.